 The Bank is also a party to proceedings brought by Bank BPH S.A.
 (BPH).
 The claims relate to the creation of Garbary and a contribution in kind made by Pozmeat toward its share capital.
-BPH have demanded that the contribution in kind be deemed ineffective as it was made to the detriment of creditors.
+BPH has demanded that the contribution in kind be deemed ineffective as it was made to the detriment of creditors.
 The value of the dispute is PLN 42.9 million.
 The claim has been subject to a series of appeals.
 On 24 February 2011, the Court of Appeal made a decision on revoking the ruling and discontinuance of proceedings involving Bank Pekao S.A. (which had entered into the proceedings as successor to BPH) justified by lack of standing to bring the action before the court on the part of Bank Pekao S.A.
 The case was returned to the court of first instance where it will be continued with the participation of BPH as the claimant.
 Bank Pekao S.A. filed the last resort appeal against the aforesaid decision with the Supreme Court.
-On 25 April 2012, the Supreme Court revoked the aforesaid decision of the Court of Appeal and referred the case back to the Court of Appeal.
+On 25 April 2012, the Supreme Court revoked the aforesaid decision of the Court of Appeal and referred the case back.
+On 9 April 2014 the Court of Appeal changed the ruling of the District Court and considered the activities connected with setting up Garbary company and contribution in kind as ineffective in relation to Bank Pekao S.A.
+The Bank filed an annulment appeal to the Supreme Court in respect of the above-mentioned judgment.